Beating yourself because you didn't make that spin class? Feeling guilty for finishing that last bite of your ice cream cone?

-Many of us constantly keep a tally of all the healthy and not-so-healthy habits we’re busily fostering each day, but it's time to stop.
+A lot of us keep a mental tally of all the healthy and not-so-healthy everyday habit, but it's time to stop the cycle.
 Read on, because, you’re going to feel a whole lot better when you’re done.

 1. Skipping a workout

-This is a sign that your bod may need a rest.
-I’m not giving you excuse mongers another reason to get cozy with your couch and Netflix, but I am saying, that you just may need a little rest.
+This is a sign that your body might need a rest.
+I’m not giving you excuse mongers another reason to get cozy with your couch and Netflix, but I am saying that you just may need a break.

 The key is to know when your muscles need to recover versus when you just want to scroll through your Instagram feed.

-If you’ve done a super strenuous workout the day before, like a long run or heavy lift, your body may need to recover to actually have a better workout the following day.
-When you overtrain, you can put yourself at risk for decreased immunity, disrupted sleep and poor exercise performance.
-At rest, our muscles recover, rebuild and repair.
-This is where what you eat comes to play as well.
-A happy medium in most cases is to take your workout down a notch and go for a walk or do a light yoga session.
+If you’ve done a super-strenuous workout the day before, like a long run or heavy lift, your body may need to recover to actually have a better workout the following day.
+When you over train, you can put yourself at risk for decreased immunity, disrupted sleep and poor exercise performance.
+Our muscles recover, rebuild and repair during rest periods.
+This is where what you eat comes to play, as well.
+A happy medium in most cases is to take your workout down a notch — try a walk or do a light yoga session.

-You may think having willpower is key to your weight loss (and health) success but I’m going to squash that idea and tell you to indulge.
+You may think having willpower is key to your weight loss and better health, but I’m going to squash that idea and tell you to indulge.
 That’s right, go find your favorite chocolate chip cookie, garlic bread or grandma’s risotto now.

-More than half of American working adults report feeling concerned about the stress in their lives.
+More than half of American working adults have reported feeling concerned about the stress in their lives in recent studies.
 We know that stress is not good for our health or weight.
-However, there is a slight silver lining to this evildoer.
+However, there is a slight silver lining.

 Don’t go picking a fight just yet — this added bonus only happens from short periods of stress, not from the chronic stress which most of us live with.
 Although a tiny bit of stress can be good, too much is not.
 Commit to working on your day-to-day stress with meditation, aromatherapy or exercise, and at the same time reap the benefits of the short periods of stress.